 Let's get started!
 Click below to skip ahead:

-Your answers may range from “Because it’s required by OSHA”, to “Because we want to keep our employees safe whether they’re operators or pedestrians working near forklift operation.”
+Your answers may range from “Because it’s required by OSHA” to “Because we want to keep our employees safe whether they’re operators or pedestrians working near forklift operation.”

 Either way, the good news is that all the time and money we spend on safety training will keep our personnel safer.

-- Vehicle overturn (22% of the victims)
+- Vehicle overturns (22% of the victims)

 - Pedestrian struck/run over by vehicle (20% of the victims)